wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.6.8

+Fix: 1.Change the shortcut key for inserting a summary to Ctrl+G to avoid conflicts with the save shortcut key.
+2.Fix the issue of abnormal switching between rich text editing configuration input boxes while nodes are being edited.

+New: 1.Modify the copy, cut, and paste logic, and support pasting data from the clipboard.

+Demo: 1.Fix the issue of not saving the outer margin of the basic style setting node.
+2.Supports automatic switching to dark mode based on the theme.

 ## 0.6.7

 Fix: 1.Fixed the issue of missing placeholder elements for the expand and collapse button after node collapse and expansion.
 2.Fixed the issue of being able to scale images in read-only mode.